 Certain statements in this management's discussion and analysis are forward-looking, including, but not limited to, statements about 2015 expectations in the "Overview" and "Outlook" sections, our expectations about revenue growth, Recoveries revenues, EBITDA margin and the migration of customers to new products and platforms in the Financial & Risk segment, revenue growth and EBITDA margin in our Legal segment, and future share repurchases.
 The words "expect", "target" and "will" and similar expressions identify forward-looking statements.
 These forward-looking statements are based on certain assumptions and reflect our company's current expectations.
-As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-Certain factors that could cause actual results or events to differ materially from turnent expectations are discussed in the "Risk Factors" section of our 2014 annual report and in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
+As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations are discussed in the "Outlook" section above.
+Additional factors are discussed in the "Risk Factors" section of our 2014 annual report and in materials that we from time to time file with, or furnish to, the Canadian securities regulatory authorities and the U.S. Securities and Exchange Commission.
 There is no assurance that any forward-looking statement will materialize.
 Our outlook is provided for the purpose of providing information about current expectations for 2015.
 This information may not be appropriate for other purposes.
 You are cautioned not to place undue reliance on forward-looking statements, which reflect our expectations only as of the date of this management's discussion and analysis.
 Except as may be required by applicable law, we disclaim any obligation to update or revise any forward-looking statements.